Wherever I Go (OneRepublic song): Composition and lyrics

-"Wherever I Go" was written and produced by Tedder, Kutzle and Zancanell, and runs for 2 minutes and 49 seconds, the shortest single OneRepublic have released.
+"Wherever I Go" was written and produced by Tedder, Kutzle and Zancanell, and runs for 2 minutes and 49 seconds, the shortest single OneRepublic had released at that point.
 The song features piano lines and a funk-driven rhythm, marking a new style for the band.
 Explaining why it was important the lead single be different from the rest of the new album, Ryan Tedder said to Wonderland, "I think it’s gonna be shocking, kind of the first response anyone has is their eyes are kind of spread open like ‘Oh my god’.
 It's not indicative of the entire album but it's kind of like if you go have dinner, you don't order steak for an appetizer and steak for dinner.
 You split it up, and you have different things.
 So the first single... it's definitely an appetizer, I think it's the best appetizer we could come up with."

 Tedder sings here of not being able to find a love to match one that he once had.
 This previous relationship will always remain a "ghost in the room," whenever he gets together with a new girl.
 Tedder explained the song is about "obsession, and almost an unnatural, unhealthy level of obsession."

 Speaking on BBC Radio 1, Tedder discussed how hard OneRepublic worked to make the song sound fresh and current, but still organic.
 "It's hard as an actual band to evolve and still keep the humanity in the instruments," he said.
 "So it's tricky.
 You wanna hear the bass player, you wanna hear the drummer, but you want it to sound modern at the same time.
 So it took...ages to crack that code."
 Speaking to NME, Ryan Tedder explained the background to the song's different sound: "We were listening to a lot of late '90s French and Italian disco records - stuff like Daft Punk, Cassius, Justice," he said.
 "We were also listening to a lot of Miike Snow and Mew and I became obsessed with the shape of those Scandinavian melodies, because they're so different to American gospel and other things that we've done.
 And so it was a combination of chasing those records with songs that are very bass and riff-driven that led us to 'Wherever I Go.'"

 In a Twitter Q&A with fans about the band's new album, Tedder said that "Wherever I Go" was the hardest song to write and took the longest to finish for Oh My My.